HackYourFuture-CPH/FP-annotatetheweb-class10/README.md

 Week07  -  19/01
 Week08  -  26/01 (graduation)

-### Study groups dates - Studygroups are held on CodeArt - Teknikerbyen 5, Virum
+### Study groups dates - Studygroups are held on CodeArt
-5 sessions from 10:00 to 15:00.
+5 sessions from 10:00 to 15:00 at Teknikerbyen 5, Virum

 Week01 - 26/11
 Week02 - 10/12